grafana/scenes/docusaurus/docs/advanced-adhoc-fIlters.md

 });
 ```

-Next you just add this filterSet to the controls array of your EmbeddedScene or SceneAppPage depending on where you want it.
+Next, you add this `filterSet` to the controls array of your `EmbeddedScene` or `SceneAppPage` depending on where you want it.

 ### How the automatic mode works